How I, A Low-Tech No-Talent Noob, Made an AI-Free Book Trailer

 “In discussing the life of X, we have been careful only to talk about them in terms of queer behaviour, not as a queer person.
 We must not conflate sexuality with identity, which of course doesn’t happen until Freud and his whole deal.
 Besides, since the word ‘homosexual’ didn’t exist until the 1860s, and was barely known until decades later, we obviously can’t describe anyone alive before then as ‘homosexual,’ let alone ‘queer!’”

-That’s it.
-Open up a brand new book about a queer historical figure and there it is, like a bad penny.
-I call it the “In the beginning, there was the Word” Fallacy.
+I call this the “In the beginning, there was the Word” Fallacy.
 ITBTWTWF.

 To talk about the other reasons why this disclaimer is problematic at best, we have to go way, way back in time, to long before the word “homosexual” was even a twinkle in some Hungarian guy’s eye.